Akshay-Gk/Terraform-remote-backend-s3/README.md

 sudo yum -y install terraform
 ```

 ## Step 5: Create terrafom files in ec2

-> Note : The terrafom files must be created with .tf extension.
+> `Note : The terrafom files must be created with .tf extension`

-### Create the provider file
+### Create a provider file

-> Note: Terraform relies on plugins called "providers" to interact with remote systems.
+> `Note: Terraform relies on plugins called "providers" to interact with remote systems.
 Terraform configurations must declare which providers they require, so that Terraform can install and use them.
-I'm using AWS as provider
+I'm using AWS as provider`

 ```
 provider "aws" {